formatc2013/puddle/README.md

 Instructions:

-1.Create a class that implements the IPoolable interface.
+1. Create a class that implements the IPoolable interface.
   Add your new script to the GameObject that you wish to pool.

-2.Create an instance of the ObjectPool class and declare your "poolable" GameObject in the script wher you are implementing the pool, so you can reference it in the below method.
+2. Create an instance of the ObjectPool class and declare your "poolable" GameObject in the script wher you are implementing the pool, so you can reference it in the below method.
   Call the initalizeStack method.